-On behalf of the School, the Local Authority operates a waiting list for children who are unsuccessful in achieving a place throughout the school year.
+On behalf of the School, the Local Authority operates a waiting list for children who are unsuccessful in achieving a place in Years 7 to 11 until 31 December following entry to the School.

 The waiting list is ranked strictly in accordance with the oversubscription criteria set out in this policy, and not by reference to the date that the child's name was added to the list.
 This means that a child's name can go down as well as up the waiting list as more names are added.